nextflow-io/nextflow/docs/operator.md

 :language: console
 ```

-The following example filters a channel using a boolean predicate, which is a {ref}`closure <script-closure>` that returns a boolean value.
+The following example filters a channel using a boolean predicate, which is a [closure ](script-closure) that returns a boolean value.
 In this case, the predicate is used to select only odd numbers:

 ```{literalinclude} snippets/filter-closure.nf
 :language: groovy